devjpsmith/Microservices/README.md

 ![system architecture image](carsties_architecture.png "Auction App Architecture")

+**NOTE:** For a mojority of this project, I simply followed along with the instructional videos and deviated very little from the code the instructor wrote.
+I took this course simply to refresh myself on good system architecture and maybe learn a few new tricks.
+For the BiddingService, I deviated from the code a lot because the instructor was not adhering to SOLID code design and I decided to make that particular project more of an exercise in SOLID design for myself.

 Requirements to run the system
 - Docker
 - Node JS version 18.17 or higher